-- D. Audit Grades: Generally, students may audit master's level courses on a space-available basis and with the permission of the program office.
+- B. Audit Grades: Generally, students may audit master's level courses on a space-available basis and with the permission of the program office.
 Students who audit a course will not receive academic credit for the course.
 The decision to audit is irreversible.
 Upon completion, a final grade of AU is assigned to the student's permanent record.
 Auditors participate in all classroom activities, projects, and assignments but do not receive evaluation for their work.
-Graduate School of Liberal Studies writing courses, School of Business MBA modules, and EdD courses may not be audited.
+College of Liberal Arts graduate Liberal Studies writing courses, School of Business MBA modules, and EdD courses may not be audited.
 Contact the program office for audit registration and fee information.
-Students intending to audit a course must submit a registration form with needed approvals to the Registration and Records office (East Hall 113) no later than the last day to add or drop the course. - E. Grades for Degree Program and Licensure Students: For masters and doctoral students, only grades of "B" or better, or Pass, are acceptable toward graduation.
+Students intending to audit a course must submit a registration form with needed approvals to the Registration and Records office (East Hall 113) no later than the last day to add or drop the course. - C. Grades for Degree Program and Licensure Students: For masters and doctoral students, only grades of "B" or better, or Pass, are acceptable toward graduation.
 Exceptions are described below.
 All grades appear on students' official transcripts, but only letter grades are calculated into the GPA.
 Grades for courses transferred into a graduate degree program at Hamline are not calculated into students' GPAs.
-Degree program and licensure students may view final grades on Piperline at www.hamline.edu/piperline approximately two weeks after the last day of class.
-Students without a PIN should come to the Student

-- Administrative Services office (East Hall 113) during office hours with their student ID to obtain one, or call 651-523-3000. - F. Grades for Graduate School of Liberal Studies Students: Residencies, internships, and capstone projects are graded on a Pass/No Credit basis, while all other classes are assigned a letter grade.
+Degree program and licensure students may view final grades on Piperline at www.hamline.edu/piperline approximately two weeks after the last day of class. - D. Grades for Graduate School of Liberal Studies Students: Residencies, internships, and capstone projects are graded on a Pass/No Credit basis, while all other classes are assigned a letter grade.
 Sampler courses may be taken by degree-seeking students for a letter grade or for Pass/No Credit.
-Sampler classes taken for Pass/No Credit may not be used for degree credit. - G. Grades for School of Business Students: For MBA students, grades of C or better are acceptable for graduation.
+Sampler classes taken for Pass/No Credit may not be used for degree credit.

+- E. Grades for School of Business Students: For MBA students, grades of C or better are acceptable for graduation.
 All graduate students must maintain a 3.0 GPA in order to graduate.
 Letter grades are assigned for all courses, including capstones.
-GPA 8992 Dissertation II and GPA 8993 Dissertation III are graded on a Pass/No Credit basis. - H. Grades for School of Education Students: Students in the Master of Arts in Education (MAEd) and Master of Arts in ESL programs receive a Pass/No Credit upon completion of the capstone.
+GPA 8992 Dissertation II and GPA 8993 Dissertation III are graded on a Pass/No Credit basis. - F. Grades for School of Education Students: Students in the Master of Arts in Education (MAEd) and Master of Arts in ESL programs receive a Pass/No Credit upon completion of the capstone.
 All education licensure advanced practica are taken Pass/No Credit (except for the Advanced Reading Practicum and Keyboarding Practicum, which are taken for a letter grade).
 All other education licensure course work that is to be used toward licensure must be taken for a letter grade.
 Education licensure students must maintain a 3.0 GPA in order to be recommended for any licensure.
-The practicum seminar and exit interview in Administrative Licensure are taken for no credit, but a "P" is issued upon completion of the processes. - I. Repeat Grades/GPA for All Students: See program specific requirements for grades.
+The practicum seminar and exit interview in Administrative Lincensure are taken for no credit, but a "P" is issued upon completion of the processes. - G. Repeat Grades/GPA for All Students: See program specific requirements for grades.
 The original grade will remain on the transcript.
 The most recent course grade will be used in computing the GPA.